edgelesssys/constellation/docs/versioned_docs/version-2.2/getting-started/install.md

 - Your machine is running Linux or macOS
 - You have admin rights on your machine
 - [kubectl](https://kubernetes.io/docs/tasks/tools/) is installed
-- Your CSP is Microsoft Azure, Google Cloud Platform (GCP), or Amazon Web Services (AWS)
+- Your CSP is Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP)

 ## Install the Constellation CLI